 Why is my quinoa bitter?

 Quinoa is actually a seed, and therefore has an outer coating that offers natural protection.
 This coating is a type of saponin, a phytochemical that can taste bitter or soapy.
-Thoroughly rising quinoa before cooking helps remove it.
-I like to use a fine mesh strainer, the holes in a colander are too large and I’m not trying to waste any of my $1.99/pound quinoa.
+Thoroughly rinsing quinoa in a fine mesh strainer before cooking helps remove it.

 White quinoa is naturally very mild in flavor, and while the red or black varieties might taste slightly more robust or earthy, they’re also pretty mild.
 Try cooking your quinoa in a low-sodium stock or broth, adding a small amount of salt, or adding fresh or dried herbs during cooking to impart more flavor.